 Business owners should take into account this factor as it will affect their implications on potential liability.

-The type of structure you choose may greatly determine business taxation and which taxes you must pay.
+The type of structure you pick may determine business taxation and which taxes you must pay.
 The reason for this is that each business form is treated differently by tax authorities.

 For instance, sole proprietors are normally taxed at the personal level because the owner and the business are considered the same legal entity.